 The chaincode (containing a set of key value pairs representing the initial

-state of the radish market) is installed on the peers and instantiated on the
+state of the radish market) is installed on the peers and deployed to the

 channel.
 The chaincode contains logic defining a set of transaction instructions